Ask Dave: Why does RV’s gas range only work intermittently?

 Dear Leon,

-Here are the steps I would recommend taking to figure out what is happening with your gas range.
-When the unit will not light, are you trying to light it with a piezo spark or actual flame?
-Since you did not mention if there seemed to be a hiss from the burners, I would suggest using a butane fire stick at one of the burners to see if there is any LP coming out.
-Sounds elementary; however, the spark could be tracing back through a crack in the ceramic insulation and not getting to the burner tube.
-If there is no LP coming out, check another appliance that runs on LP such as the water heater or furnace to see if they are working.
-This will tell you if it’s just a stove top/oven problem or an overall LP problem.
+1. Lighting the burners: When the unit won’t light, are you trying to ignite it with a piezo spark or an actual flame?
+Since you didn’t mention if you hear a hiss from the burners, try using a butane fire stick at one of the burners to check if LP gas is coming out.
+It may seem simple, but the spark could be tracing back through a crack in the ceramic insulation and not reaching the burner tube.

-The first thing I would do is make sure the unit is plugged in and hook up a 12-volt battery booster to the house batteries.
-If it lights, then you know the batteries are sulfated and need to be replaced as they will not provide enough power to the module board to open the gas valve.
-If this does not solve the problem, then we start looking at the regulator.
+1. Check power: First, ensure the unit is plugged in, then connect a 12-volt battery booster to the house batteries.
+If it lights, the batteries are likely sulfated and need replacing, as they can’t provide enough power to the module board to open the gas valve.

-Turn off all appliances in the rig and see if one stove top burner will light.
-If it does, turn on the others and something else in the rig such as the furnace, which will draw a larger volume of LP, and see what happens to the flame on the stove top.
-If it draws down substantially or goes out, then your regulator is getting weak and not providing enough pressure under larger volume demand.
+Turn off all appliances in the rig and try lighting one stove burner.
+If it lights, turn on the other burners and something else in the rig, like the furnace, which draws a larger volume of LP gas.
+Observe what happens to the flame on the stove.
+If the flame weakens or goes out, the regulator is likely weak and unable to provide enough pressure under higher volume demand.

-While camping, if you were connected to shoreline power and getting a full 30 amps, everything worked fine and your converter was charging your house batteries with a full 13.6 volt charge until they reached 12.6 volts and then went into a 13.2-volt trickle charge.
-When you came home and plugged into the garage outlet, it only provides 10-15 amps and is typically “ganged” with other outlets so your charger may not have had enough power to keep the batteries charged.
-Something else that would create an issue is what other appliances you had running just after you cleaned everything and what was running the next morning when it did not work.
+While camping, if you were connected to shoreline power and receiving a full 30 amps, everything worked fine.
+Your converter charged the house batteries with a full 13.6-volt charge until they reached 12.6 volts, then switched to a 13.2-volt trickle charge.
+However, when you plugged into the garage outlet, it only provided 10-15 amps and was likely “ganged” with other outlets, so your charger may not have had enough power to keep the batteries fully charged.

-The three variables that can create what we call “gremlins” are house battery condition/charge, voltage to the distribution center/converter and ultimately charging voltage to the batteries, and draw from other appliances at the specific times.
-Keep in mind the refrigerator does not run all the time so there are intermittent periods that it will run and draw LP and 12-volt power.
-Same with the water heater and furnace.
-That’s why it’s important to isolate everything and boost the house batteries to chase that gremlin.
+The three main variables that cause what we call “gremlins” are: house battery condition/charge, voltage to the distribution center/converter and charging voltage to the batteries, and the draw from other appliances at specific times.
+Keep in mind that the refrigerator doesn’t run continuously, so it intermittently draws LP and 12-volt power.
+The same goes for the water heater and furnace.
+That’s why it’s important to isolate everything and boost the house batteries to track down the gremlin.

 Read more from Dave here